Vegan Ravioli with Mushrooms and Asparagus Cream Sauce

 5 from 9 votes

-Don’t be put off making this because you think homemade pasta is too difficult.
-It is a process but homemade vegan ravioli is worth the effort!
+Homemade vegan ravioli is worth the time and effort!
 This ravioli has a rich mushroom filling and it’s served on an elegant asparagus cream, finished with a parsley-lemon oil.
 Make it for friends and family when you want to really impress.

 A plate of vegan ravioli.